REQUEST MORE INFORMATION

-If you are interested in becoming a medical assistant, you should consider enrolling in Florida Career College's Medical Assistant Program.
+Before we dive into the answer, if you are interested in becoming a medical assistant, you should consider enrolling in Florida Career College's Medical Assistant Program.
 You can graduate from the program in as little as 10 Months with a Medical Assistant Diploma!

 Can a Medical Assistants Draw Blood?

 The ability of a medical assistant to draw blood from a patient depends on State law.
-However, Medical Assistants are generally permitted to draw blood if they are working under the direct supervision of a physician.
+That said, Medical Assistants are generally permitted to draw blood if they are working under the direct supervision of a physician.
 Whether you’re required to draw blood as a medical assistant depends on the job duties assigned to you by your employer.

 That said, the duties of a medical assistant vary from one state to another and vary even from one physician’s office to another.
 Some states have more restrictions on the duties of a medical assistant.
 Generally, medical assistants work under a physician’s supervision and may perform various administrative or clinical tasks to support a patient’s care.
 One of the tasks medical assistants are trained to perform is called venipuncture or drawing blood.